Dylan Levitt caps off fine Dundee United form with another Wales call-up

 His pixel-perfect passing display saw him touch the ball 76 times and make 60 attempted passes in the draw with the Glasgow giants.

-That lead to team-mate Peter Pawlett admitting he was ‘clapping from the bench’ at Levitt’s exploits.
+That led to team-mate Peter Pawlett admitting he was ‘clapping from the bench’ at Levitt’s exploits.

 CARFAN CYMRU 🏴